southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Contact the Appropriate Agency.

-At the state level, the South Dakota Department of Health is the primary custodian of such records and processes requests for certified copies.
+The South Dakota Department of Health is the primary custodian of such records and processes requests for certified copies at the state level.
 However, residents can also obtain records from 1970 to the present by contacting the county Register of Deeds where the license was issued.

 To obtain certified copies of a marriage record from the Vital Records office, applicants must prove their eligibility with supporting documentation.
 Certified records are issued to only the following: